 Consider Fuel Types

 The cost of the energy used to operate heaters and furnaces should be considered.
 An expert in HVAC can estimate how much energy a heating system will use during a typical winter in the Clearwater area.
 Electric-fired and electric heat pumps are popular options in warmer climates due to the lowered demand for heat.
-Natural gas, propane and oil are other viable options.
+Natural gas, propane, and oil are other viable options.
 Every normal residential home will have access to electricity, but rural areas may not have natural gas.
-Propane and oil fuels can be delivered most anywhere.
+Propane and oil fuels can be delivered almost anywhere.
 Compare the cost per year for each fuel type available.

 The efficiency of heat pumps diminishes as the temperature drops.
 People who like to heat up the house on a cold morning may find they seriously lack the ability to do so if they rely solely on a heat pump for heat.
 Heat pumps should be used during transitions of seasons to take the chill off when it is not yet cold enough to turn the furnace on.